 We value international students as members of our community and will provide outstanding support services for you and your dependent family members, if they accompany you to Buffalo.

 Our resources that will help you succeed at UB include:

 Choose the appropriate degree program to begin the online application process.

 The following documentation should be uploaded to your online application.

 Students whose first language is not English must demonstrate English proficiency with either a TOEFL, IELTS, or PTE Academic score.
 Students taking the Test of English as a Foreign Language (TOEFL) must score either 213 or higher on the computer-based version, or 79 on the internet-based version.
 Students submitting an International English Language System (IELTS) score must have earned a 6.5 overall score with no individual subscore below 6.0.
 A minimum PTE Academic score of 55 will be required with no individual section sub-score below 50.

 Test scores must be dated within two years of the time the application is reviewed.

-(bearing the original seal of your undergraduate institution)
+Upon arrival at the university, students will have to submit a document. (bearing the original seal of your undergraduate institution)

 International applicants must document their ability to meet all educational and living expenses for the entire period of their intended study before the university can issue a Certificate of Visa Eligibility (Form I-20 or IAP-66).
 This form requires original documentation of financial support, including verification of personal/family savings, official scholarship from institutions or embassies, financial support letters from your government or employer, or official letters from credit institutions indicating approval of loans.
 Forms and additional information are available at http://wings.buffalo.edu/intadmit/